-The beginning of the Foundation Stage year is used as a settling in period and we will be completing a baseline assessment of each child’s knowledge, skills and capabilities across all of the developmental areas.
+The beginning of the Reception year is used as a settling in period and we will be completing a baseline assessment of each child’s knowledge, skills and capabilities across all of the developmental areas.
 Once these baselines have taken place, we then adapt our provision to provide learning experiences and challenges that are targeted at the children’s abilities and developmental needs.

 What do we need to provide for PE?

-As demonstrated in our Foundation Stage video, your child will need to bring a PE kit into school every week.
+As demonstrated in our Reception video, your child will need to bring a PE kit into school every week.
 This includes kit for both warmer and cooler temperatures.
 You can also find our uniform policy in your welcome pack, which details the PE kit.
 It is important that all items in your child’s PE kit and clothing are named, so that they can be returned to the correct child.
 There is always the risk that unnamed items may go home in another child’s bag and be lost.